paulin-crtn/ans-saa/aws/README.md

 ### 💯 High Availability

 HA is about **maximizing system online time** (e.g. `99.999%` = `5.26 minutes` p/year downtime).
 It's about fast and automatic recovery of issues (not about preventing user disruption).
-It comes with a cost: sometimes HA needs redundent servers or infrastructure to be in place ready to switch customer over to, in the event of a disaster to minimize downtime.
+It comes with a cost: sometimes HA needs redundant servers or infrastructure to be in place ready to switch customer over to, in the event of a disaster to minimize downtime.

 ### 🤒 Fault Tolerant

 FT means that if a system has faults then it should **continue to operate properly though a failure** without impacting customers.
 Cost more and harder to implement.

 > [!NOTE]
-> We can take the example of a plane with a motor engine problem: bacause HA won't ever be 100%, it's better to have FT than HA 😅
+> We can take the example of a plane with a motor engine problem: because HA won't ever be 100%, it's better to have FT than HA 😅

 ### 📋 Disaster Recovery